Largest meat producer getting back online after cyberattack

 JBS has more than 150,000 employees worldwide.

-Ransomware expert Brett Callow, a threat analyst at the security firm Emsisoft, said companies like JBS make ideal targets.

-“They play a critical role in the food supply chain and threat actors likely believe this increases their chances of getting a speedy payout,” Callow said.

-Mark Jordan, who follows the meat industry as the executive director of Leap Market Analytics, said the disruption would be minimal if JBS recovers in the next few days.
+Mark Jordan, who follows the meat industry as the executive director of Leap Market Analytics, said the disruption to the food supply will likely be minimal.
 Meat processers are accustomed to delays because of various factors including industrial accidents and power outages.
-They make up for lost production with extra shifts, he said.
+They can make up for lost production with extra shifts, he said.

 “Several plants owned by a major meatpacker going offline for a couple of days is a major headache, but it is manageable assuming it doesn’t extend much beyond that,” he said.